TAGSA Executive

 Secretary

-University of Guelph
+University of Manitoba

-Madison Wright (she/her) is a PhD Candidate in the Department of Molecular and Cellular Biology at the University of Guelph.
-She has designed and taught a first-year seminar course on teaching and learning in the digital age.
+Madison Wright (she/her) is an Instructor in the Department of Microbiology at the University of Manitoba.
+She completed her PhD at the University of Guelph where she also designed and taught a first-year seminar course on teaching and learning in the digital age.
 She has also worked on the Graduate Portfolio in the Office of Teaching and Learning at the University of Guelph for three years as a Graduate Educational Developer.
 In this role, Madison supported the training and pedagogical development of graduate students across all disciplines at the University of Guelph.
-Additionally, she has completed both the Instructional Skills Workshop (ISW) and the Facilitator Development Workshop[...]
+Additionally, she has completed both the Instructional Skills[...]

 Laura Chittle

-Ontario MAL
+Ontario MEMBER-AT-LARGE

 University of Windsor